inter-binsim/inter-binsim/README.md

+## GraphEmb&LLVM-Bash&Binsim-data-master

-An example code of $\Delta$CFG.
+Example code of $\Delta$CFG.
 We will release all code when this work is accepted.

-## GraphEmb

-It shows the code of one of the models in our work.

-## binsim-data-master

-It shows how to get the extract of the binary with IDA

-## virus-worm
+## Virus-worm

 It contains a simple example of Malware.
 From: https://github.com/chsclarke/Virus